PHX - DCA

 • Which airline alliances offer flights from Phoenix to Reagan Washington National Airport?

-oneworld is the only airline alliance operating flights between Phoenix and Reagan Washington National Airport.
+Star Alliance, SkyTeam, and oneworld are the airline alliances operating flights between Phoenix and Reagan Washington National Airport, with Star Alliance being the most commonly used for this route.

 • On which days can I fly direct from Phoenix to Reagan Washington National Airport?